gillenbrown/LEGUS-sizes/docs/index.md

 ```
 wget https://raw.githubusercontent.com/gillenbrown/LEGUS-sizes/master/cluster_sizes_brown_gnedin_21.txt
 ```
+It can also be directly accessed at that URL.

 In what follows we demonstrate how to load and use the data, then detail what each column in the data is.